kptdev/kpt/site/book/08-package-orchestration/04-package-authoring.md

 The command downloaded the `istions/v1` package revision contents and saved them in the `./istions` directory.
 Now you will make some changes.

-First, note tha even though Porch updated the namespace name (in `namespace.yaml`) to `istions` when the package was cloned, the `README.md` was not update.
+First, note that even though Porch updated the namespace name (in `namespace.yaml`) to `istions` when the package was cloned, the `README.md` was not updated.
 Let's fix it first.

 Open the `README.md` in your favorite editor and update its contents, for
 example: